yoowook1207/yookyNoteTaker/README.md

   run the app from the browser.

   ## Usage
-  You are presented with a landing page with a link to a notes page when you open the NoteTaker.
+  You are presented with a landing page with a link to a notes page when you open the NoteTaker.<br />
-  Please click the link to the notes page.
-You may enter a new note title and contents, and save with a save icon in the navigation at the top of the page.
+  Please click the link to the notes page.<br /> You may enter a new note title and contents, and save with a save icon in the navigation at the top of the page.<br />
-  Existing notes listed in the left-hand column.
-If you click on an existing note in the column, that note appears in the right-hand column.
+  Existing notes listed in the left-hand column.<br /> If you click on an existing note in the column, that note appears in the right-hand column.

   ## License